 Also called pyridoxine, vitamin B6 helps the body to produce red blood cells and supports the central nervous system and metabolic processes, particularly those involving proteins, says the University of Maryland Medical Center.
 At 0.5 mg per serving, plantain contains approximately 30 percent of the vitamin B6 the average person requires each day.

-Plantains hold 52 mg of folate, or 25 percent of the requirement per day, per cup serving.
+Plantains hold 52 mg of folate per cup, or 13 percent of the Institute of Medicine's daily recommendation.
 In the body, folate and vitamin B12 work together to produce red blood cells.
 Folate is also essential for DNA development.
 Pregnant women that supplement their diets with folate can help to reduce the risk of congenital birth defects, according to the McKinley Health Center.

 Plantains contain several other vitamins in smaller amounts.
 These include around 10 percent of niacin, 8 percent of both thiamine and riboflavin, 6 percent of pantothenic acid, 3 percent of vitamin K and 1 percent of vitamin E in a single one-cup serving of cooked, mashed plantain.